We've just released a new feature: Text Annotation & Highlight - Add notes and highlights to articles! Login required.

 Single pitch width of an ocular micrometer under the microscope = (Actual width of a single pitch) ÷ (Magnification of the objective lens)

-Using the given numbers, the calculation becomes: Single pitch width = 100μm ÷ 20 = 5.0μm
+By doing the numbers, the process of work appears as follows: Single pitch depth = 100μm ÷ 20 = 5.0μm

 Examples of measurements